pemcg/manageiq-automation-howto-guide/chapter17a/integrating_with_satellite_6.md

 ...
 ```

-(In a more advanced example we could present a selection of Host Groups to register with in a Service Dialog drop-down list)
+(In a more advanced example we could present a selection of Host Groups to register with in a Service Dialog drop-down list - see [Service Reconfiguration](../chapter18/service_reconfiguration.md))

 We'll be creating the new Host entry using the Satellite API, and this requires us to use the internal Satellite ID for each parameter, rather than a name.
 We define a generic _query\_id_ method, and call it three times to retrieve the IDs for the Location, Organization and Host Group: